 This book was written by Dr. Peale in 1952.
 It is considered to be the basis on which self-improvement was established.
 This book aims to prove to you that positive thinking goes a long way in terms of your progression as a person.

 It aims to prove to you the importance of positive thinking through the use of real-life examples of success.
 This is a refreshing alternative to other books that simply state what needs to be done with little convincing.
 Many have praised the book for its effectiveness in helping them believe in themselves which has caused the book to sell over 5 million copies throughout the years.

-Dr. Nathaniel Branden wrote this book with the intention of giving the readers a scientifically accurate way to improve their self esteem.
-Being a psychologist, he wrote a very methodical and efficient process to help you achieve your vision.
+Dr. Nathaniel Branden wrote this book with the intention of giving readers a scientifically accurate way to improve their self-esteem.
+As a psychologist, he has written a very methodical and efficient process to help you achieve your vision.
 This book is divided into six sections that the author believes are the building blocks to healthy self-esteem.

 Once you become aware of your everyday life you’ll start noticing some flaws that you’ll naturally tend to avoid.
-Being conscious not only helps you identify your flaws but it also lets you avoid them which goes a long way when you’re trying to learn how to overcome stage fright.
+Being conscious not only helps you identify your attitudes, but it also helps you improve them which goes a long way when you’re trying to learn how to overcome stage fright.

 This section is all about taking control over your life.
 It teaches you that excuses will get you nowhere in life and that you must stop viewing yourself as a victim and instead take initiative.
 You may have to face some hard truths, but ultimately it is worth it.

 Being successful is all about setting goals and achieving them.
 Even when it comes to self-improvement, it is extremely important that you set realistic goals and achieve them.
 These goals will ensure that you are improving as a person while also boosting your confidence through the satisfaction of achieving a vision.

 This last pillar is what separates confidence from deceit.
-People might be tempted to lie to others in order to impress them whoever, it is important to understand that these lies do nothing but set them up for failure.
+People might be tempted to lie to others in order to impress them but it is important to understand that these lies do nothing but set them up for failure.
 For a person to be confident in themselves, it is important that they have a sense of personal integrity that they can rely on.
 This will help eliminate over-thinking about how others view us.

 Preparing Your Presentation

 You need to consider how familiar the audience is with the topic.
 This will allow you to choose the correct balance between informative and entertaining.
 After all, you do not want to bore the audience which is why you need to properly analyse the expected audience beforehand in order to ensure that your message gets delivered in the most effective way.

-Naturally, you need to keep the purpose of your presentation in mind when you are creating it.
+You need to keep the purpose of your presentation in mind when you are creating it.

 This means that you need to know why you are presenting this topic to the audience.
-There are many types of presentation that you’ll have to do in your professional life but they usually have similar purposes.
-You are either informing the audience about a decision that was made or you are informing the audience about a current situation in order to allow them to make an informed decision.
+There are many types of presentations that you’ll have to do in your professional life but they usually have similar purposes, you are either informing the audience about a decision that was made or you are informing the audience about a current situation in order to allow them to make an informed decision.

-B) Practising Your Presentation
+Practicing Your Presentation

-It’s okay to have notes, however, they should simply act as reminders for your content or you risk sounding monotonous like you’re just reading aloud.
+It is okay to have notes, however, they should simply act as reminders for your content or you risk sounding monotonous like you’re just reading aloud.

 Carrying Out the Presentation

 On your big day, make sure you eat light and avoid caffeine as it is notorious for causing anxiety.
-Make sure you are completely relaxed, do some meditation or yoga prior.
+Make sure you are completely relaxed, and try to do some meditation or yoga prior.
 Try to turn any nerves into enthusiasm that’ll capture the audience’s attention.